tirameshu/CS3245/Homework #4/README.txt

             1.1.1.2 Else, free text search.
 Conduct normal tf-idf scoring, to be summed with weighted zone scoring, calculated for each individual query term.
         1.1.2 Else
+            1.1.2.1 Merge the posting lists first.
-            1.1.2.1 If the result of delimitation involves quotation marks, means the query involves a phrase.
+            1.1.2.2 If the result of delimitation involves quotation marks, means the query involves a phrase.
                     Then conduct phrasal search, involving zones and fields.
-            1.1.2.2 Else, free text search as above.
+            1.1.2.3 Else, free text search as above.

 2. Zones and Fields.
     2.1 Weighted zone scoring is used for all searches: free-text, boolean and phrasal.